Working Holiday in Canada

 The Government of Canada’s help centre provides short and helpful answers to about 60 typical questions about IEC.

-Watch for scammy Internet websites that look official but only have one goal in mind—make you pay a lot of money for useless or imaginary services.
-Some of them won’t hesitate to call you back and threaten you.
+Watch for scammy Internet websites that look official but only have one goal in mind—making you pay a lot of money for useless or imaginary services.
+Some of them will call you and threaten you.
 For more info, read Looking to work or settle in Canada?
 Watch for immigration scams!

 You have 12 months to land in Canada after your application is accepted and your POE Letter of Introduction is issued.